Lifestyle

 5 Easy and Healthy Nigerian Dinner Recipes for a Busy Week

 Restless days of office and business work should not deprive you of a quality, nutritious meal.
-If you desire healthy, nutritious Nigerian dinner recipes that are easy to make after a hard day’s work, we are glad to help you out.
+If you desire nutritious and healthy Nigerian dinner recipes that are easy to make, we are glad to help you out.
 Remember that after your breakfast (which you are recommended not to skip), your dinner is the next sacred meal of the day.
 And better still, a good dinner should be nutritious and equally not heavy – you need to cut down the carbs.

-It is highly recommended that evening meals be prepared with moderate amounts of carbohydrates, plenty of proteins, moderate fat, enough fiber and multivitamins.
+It is highly recommended that evening meals be prepared with moderate amounts of carbohydrates, plenty of proteins, moderate fat, enough fiber, and multivitamins.
 A good helping of fresh fruits and veggies can supply your body with enough multivitamins.
-And quality protein can do a lot of magic repair to your body, by the time you sleep.
-Couple that with fiber and enough fluid/water, your bowels will thank you.
+And quality protein can do a lot of magic repairs to your body, by the time you sleep.
+Couple that with enough fluid/water, your bowels will thank you.

 Take note that heavy carbohydrate intake at night can lead to constipation and indigestion.
-Your alimentary canal may end up not digesting the food well.
-Another dysfunctional headache resulting from consuming heavy carbs, especially at night, is a likely spike in sugar levels in the blood.
-This of course is a serious risk factor leading to diabetes – I’m sure you want to avoid that.
+Your alimentary canal may end up not digesting the food properly.
+Another dysfunction that can result from consuming heavy carbohydrates (especially at night) is a likely spike in your blood sugar levels.
+This is of course a serious risk factor that can lead to diabetes.
+And surely you would want to avoid that.

-I’m glad to tell you that we have so many nutritious Nigerian meals that would please your palate anyday.
+We are glad to tell you that there are so many nutritious Nigerian meals that would please your palate any day.
 And a good number of them are quite easy to make.
-Here we have collated 5 easy and healthy Nigerian dinner recipe ideas from amongst them that would satisfy your cravings.
+We have collated 5 easy and healthy Nigerian dinner recipes from amongst them, to satisfy your cravings.
 Get your plates ready.
 It’s going to be a tasty journey.

 The Almighty Porridge